Name: Amit Bhagnari

-Amit: I did a lot of research before I chose my MBA program, and what I liked about the MBA at Middlesex was that the list of courses included was very diverse, and well chosen for somebody wanting to operate their own business.
-Topics like HR, Finance, Marketing, Strategy, Operations Management covered all aspects of business.
+I did a lot of research before I chose my MBA program, and what I liked about the MBA at Middlesex was that the list of courses included was very diverse and well-chosen for somebody wanting to operate their own business.
+Topics like HR, finance, marketing, strategy and operations management covered all aspects of business.

 Q2.
 What aspects of your course did you enjoy most?

-Amit: I was pleasantly surprised to see how much interaction was there between colleagues.
+I was pleasantly surprised to see how much interaction occured between colleagues.
 Most of the projects we were working on were team projects, with a lot of research involved.
-Working with different groups of people, I've been put in a position to lead my team, as well as be lead and follow instructions, so you get to learn from both angles.
+Working with different groups of people, I'd been put in a position to lead my team, as well as be lead and follow instructions, so you get to learn from both angles.

 Q3.
 What is your fondest memory of life at Middlesex?

-Amit: The trip we were taken on to Paris was a great memory.
+The trip to Paris was a great memory.
 We had to complete one of our team assignments there.
-This involved doing market research in a different country, working with new people that you haven't worked with before, making new friends, see how people behave in stressful situations, and also have fun together as tourists!
+This involved doing market research in a different country, working with new people that you haven't worked with before, making new friends, seeing how people behave in stressful situations and also the opportunity to have fun together as tourists!

 Q4.
 What one piece of advice would you give to a prospective student interested in studying at Middlesex?

-Amit: I would say networking with your fellow students is an important thing to do.
+I would say networking with your fellow students is an important thing to do.
 You have the opportunity to see how your colleagues think and how they perform in an assignment, so you get to know them better than you would in other circumstances.
 Keep in touch with the people you like or you admire.
-You might end up doing business together in some way or another.
+You might end up doing business together one day.